yueguoguo/yueguoguo.github.io/_posts/2025-03-15-outcome-driven-ai.md

 I recently spoke with a friend who works outside the tech industry.
 Unlike those deeply immersed in AI advancements, he evaluates the technology based on its practical impact.
-From his perspective, today’s AI falls short of expectations—not because it isn’t useful, but because it doesn’t create the kind of transformative "aha" moments often portrayed in science fiction.
-He once subscribed to OpenAI’s services, finding them helpful for tasks like searching and summarization.
+From his perspective, today's AI falls short of expectations—not because it isn't useful, but because it doesn't create the kind of transformative "aha" moments often portrayed in science fiction.
+He once subscribed to OpenAI's services, finding them helpful for tasks like searching and summarization.
 However, he ultimately canceled his subscription, as he still had to invest significant effort to extract real value.
 This raises a fundamental question: Is AI truly unhelpful?
-In reality, it does provide value, but what’s missing is its ability to drive a meaningful *outcome*—a result that fulfills a specific personal or business need.
+In reality, it does provide value, but what's missing is its ability to drive a meaningful *outcome*—a result that fulfills a specific personal or business need.

 Most current AI systems lack the capability to deliver tangible, goal-oriented